xumesang/StackPatch/VulDevice/GD32VF103/README.md

 With this handler in place, any exception triggered by a known vulnerability will automatically divert to StackPatch for live correction, then resume normal execution seamlessly.

+---

+#  Demo project
+1. Download the required toolchain from https://www.nucleisys.com/download.php
+2. Import the GD32VF103_Demo_Suites1.1.1 project using Nuclei Studio IDE (201909), and select NucleiStudio_workspace3 as the workspace.
+3. Connect the GD32VF103 development board to the update host using both GD-LINK and UART simultaneously.
+4. Compile the project and download the firmware to the development board.
+5. Observe the output information from the UART port.